vatesfr/xen-orchestra/docs/backup_troubleshooting.md

 > This message is relevent for Continuous Delta Backup or Continuous Replication only.

 It means your previous VM disks and snapshots should be "merged" (*coalesced* in the XenServer world) before we take a new snapshot.
 This mechanism is handled by XenServer itself, not us.
-But we can check your existing chain and avoiding creating more snapshot than your storage can merge.
+But we can check your existing chain and avoiding creating more snapshots than your storage can merge.

 Without this detection, you could have 2 potential issues:

 * `The Snapshot Chain is too Long`
 * `SR_BACKEND_FAILURE_44 (insufficient space)`

-First one is a chain that contains more than 30 elements (fixed XenServer limit), and the other one means it's full because "coalesced" can't keep up the pace too and the disk is filled.
+First one is a chain that contains more than 30 elements (fixed XenServer limit), and the other one means it's full because "coalesced" also can't keep up the pace and the storage is filled.

-So in the end, this message is a **protection mechanism against damaging your SR**.
+In the end, this message is a **protection mechanism against damaging your SR**.
 THe backup job will fail but maybe next time it will be run, that chain will be OK.

 > You can read more on this into our dedicated blog post regarding [XenServer coalesce detection](https://xen-orchestra.com/blog/xenserver-coalesce-detection-in-xen-orchestra/).